ArcticCerfi/psdlint/README.md

 PSDLint scans your PSD files and flags any layers that don't comply with Cubism's naming rules, helping you catch issues early and maintain clean, coherent layer IDs.
 Whether you're preparing a PSD for rigging or checking a client's file, this tool helps save time and sanity by enforcing consistent, rig-friendly naming practices.

-Stop suffering through chaotic layer names—lint your PSDs before importing!
+Stop suffering through chaotic layer names - lint your PSDs before importing!

 ## Features
 - **Layer Validation**: Detect invalid layer names and fix them.